 - Dress for success.
 Don’t buy into their corporate culture as yours.
 If they market as casual, step it up a notch to make that great first impression.
 You can adjust to the company culture when you are hired but to make a positive first impression, dress up.

 - Be prepared and organized.
-Male or female, if you can bring a briefcase or attache case to the meet with extra copies of your resume and any portfolios, you will make a better first impression.
+Male or female, if you can bring a briefcase or attache case to the meeting with extra copies of your resume and any portfolios, you will make a better first impression.
 If you have an iPad or tablet with a presentation to showcase your skills, tuck that in the briefcase.
 Look organized.

-- Skip food, candy, or gum.
+- Skip the food, candy, or gum.
 Eat before the interview (unless it is a lunch or breakfast interview).
 Remove your gum before you get to your destination and don’t bring coffee or water into the meeting.

 - Remember to be kind.
 You don’t know the decision maker.
-Many of the front line people (receptionists, executive assistants, administrative assistants) feed back their first impression to management.
+Many of the front-line people (receptionists, executive assistants, administrative assistants) feed back their first impression to management.
 Don’t be rude or condescending.

 - Stow the electronics.
-Make sure you turn off the sound your phone or tablet before going to the meeting and put your device away.
+Make sure you turn off the sound of your phone or tablet before going to the meeting and put your device away.
 Don’t be tempted to play games or look at Facebook when you are waiting.

 - Know the company.
 Don’t go into the interview without doing web research on the company.
-Understand their products, promises, marketplace, and the opportunities for future expansion.
+Understand their products, promises, marketplace, and opportunities for future expansion.